rt6/meteor-js/README.md

     - homeHelper.js
   - feature2
   - feature3
+  - lib/semantic-ui
 - server/
-  - feature2.js (containers server methods and publications)
+  - methods.js
+  - accessRules.js
-  - feature3.js
+  - publications.js
 - common/
   - collections.js
   - routes.js

 Notes:
-- Client DDP subscriptions can be done in `routes.js` as part of the route configuration or in the helper.js file in the `client` directory.
+- Client DDP subscriptions can be done in `routes.js` as part of the route configuration or in the `helper.js` file in the `client` directory.

 # Useful Packages
 Package Name| Installation | Why use it